-Spring is coming, and that means pet allergies will be on the rise.
-While humans can rely on over-the-counter medications to combat their pollen or mold spore allergies, it’s tougher for dogs and cats to fight off reactions to environmental allergens.
-At Radnor Veterinary Hospital, we see pets all season long who suffer from reactions to pollen, mold and plant allergies.
+Just like humans, pets can be reactive to the outdoors during different seasons.
+While we can rely on over-the-counter medications to combat our pollen or mold spore allergies, it’s tougher for dogs and cats to fight off reactions to environmental allergens which can cause skin irritations and other discomfort.
+At Radnor Veterinary Hospital, we see pets who suffer from reactions to pollen, mold and plant allergens.
 Helping your pet is often a matter of prevention as much as it is treatment.

-You might be tempted to share out your Benedryl or other allergy medication with your pet, but that can be dangerous or life threatening.
-Your best bet, besides taking care of the environment, is to make an appointment with our Wayne vet to have your pet checked out.
+You might be tempted to share out your Benadryl or other allergy medication with your pet, but that can be dangerous or life threatening.
+Your best bet, besides taking care of the environment, is to make an appointment with one of our veterinarians to have your pet checked out.
 Our team is experienced at treating a variety of pet allergies, and we’re happy to help your furry family member to feel better during this allergy season.
 Call our office at 610-687-1550 to make an appointment.